firatoncu/noname/README.md

 # n0name v0.5 by f0ncu

-This repository contains **project n0name** designed for automated futures trading on Binance.
+This repository contains **project n0name** designed for automated Futures Trading on Binance.
 The bot leverages the Binance API to execute trades based on configurable parameters.
 Built with Python..

 ## Release Notes (0.5)
-- Added Fibonnaci Retratement Strategy
+- Added Fibonnaci Retratement Strategy.
-- Price values made more weighted than MACD values
+- Price values made more weighted than MACD values.
-- Improvementsin the code structure and execution logic
+- Improvements in the code structure and execution logic.

 ## Installation